open-metadata/OpenMetadata/README.md

 - [License](#license)

 # What is OpenMetadata?
-[OpenMetadata](https://open-metadata.org/) is an Open standard for metadata with a centralized metadata store that unifies all the data assets and metadata end-to-end to power data discovery, user collaboration,  and tool interoperability.
+[OpenMetadata](https://open-metadata.org/) is an Open Standard for Metadata.
+A Single place to Discover, Collaborate, and Get your data right.
 <img src="https://user-images.githubusercontent.com/1417689/129423079-d21cbf3f-786f-4d4a-b6c3-b66feca234b8.png"  width="800">

 OpenMetadata includes the following:
 - **Metadata schemas** - defines core abstractions and vocabulary for metadata with schemas for Types, Entities, Relationships between entities.
 This is the foundation of the Open Metadata Standard.

-- **Metadata store** - stores metadata graph that connects data assets, user and tool generated metadata.
+- **Metadata store** - stores metadata graph that connects data assets, user, and tool generated metadata.

 - **Metadata APIs** - for producing and consuming metadata built on schemas for User Interfaces and Integration of tools, systems, and services.